mthomas46/AvettaConfluenceDownloader/README.md

 - **Issues & PRs:** Please use GitHub Issues for bugs/feature requests and submit Pull Requests for improvements.
 - **Code Style:** Follow [PEP8](https://peps.python.org/pep-0008/) for Python code.
 Use meaningful commit messages.
 The codebase is compatible with [black](https://black.readthedocs.io/) and [flake8](https://flake8.pycqa.org/).
+- **Readability:** The codebase uses descriptive variable names (no single-letter placeholders), clear function-level docstrings, and inline comments to maximize human readability and maintainability.
 - **Type Hints:** Functions should use Python type hints for clarity and editor support.
 - **Testing:**
   - To add tests, create a `tests/` directory and use [pytest](https://docs.pytest.org/).